 Microwave cooking bags are also, well, microwave-safe but just make sure you follow the manufacturer’s instructions when nuking them.
 Make sure you make some slits in the bag so that there’s some room for steam to escape.
 And while most microwave bags come with a metal tie in the package, never use them in the microwave; they’re for the oven.

-And, of course, then you have plastics.
-Some kinds are specially for microwave use but make sure you check for the microwave-safe symbol or label.
-Most popular manufacturers like Ziploc, Tupperware, and GladWare design microwave-safe containers.
-But some companies produce containers that soften when put in the microwave.
+And, of course, then you have plastic packaging.
+Some kinds are meant to reheat food but make sure you check for the microwave-safe symbol or label.
+Most popular manufacturers like Ziploc, Tupperware, and GladWare design microwave-safe plastic containers.
+But some companies produce food safe containers that soften when put in the microwave.

-And finally, you can also use cling wrap in the microwave as long as it is labeled safe.
-Just make sure you don’t let it touch the food otherwise it can leach harmful chemicals into the food.
+And finally, you can also use cling wrap/plastic wraps in the microwave as long as they are labeled safe.
+Just make sure you don’t let the plastic wraps touch the food otherwise, it can leach harmful chemicals into the food.
 Also, leave some space for the steam to escape to avoid the chance of an explosion.

 What materials are not considered microwave-safe?